marcosgtz/marcosgtz.github.io/README.md

 ## English
 I'm web developer but also can manage servers.
 This resume is made with Vue3.

 Design is based on breezycv.
-For now I'm not searching a job :)
+For now I'm not looking for a job :)